neftaly/autoburger/README.md

   npm run dev
 ```

-Open copy invite link and share it as shown in the video below.
+Open it.
+Copy invite link and share it as shown in the video below.

 https://github.com/neftaly/autoburger/assets/11094475/896937ec-7955-466d-83e8-317a961a5a59